Dasharo/docs/docs/guides/lab-assembly/asrock_turind8ud.md

 ### Serial connection

-- Fit the jumpers on the RTE [UART output select header](../../transparent-validation/rte/v1.1.0/specification.md#uart-output-select-header) to select `RS232 + COM`.
+- Fit both jumpers, the TX one and the RX one, on the RTE [UART output select header](../../transparent-validation/rte/v1.1.0/specification.md#uart-output-select-header) (`J16`) to `RS232 + COM`.
+That routes the serial output to the DB9 connector.
 - Connect the IDC to RS232 adapter to the COM1 header on the motherboard.

     ![](images/turind8ud_serial.jpg)